rpatrik96/rpatrik96.github.io/_drafts/2021-10-11-poc1-dags-d-sep.md

 The _no influence_ part implies that if you change the surface of the Earth in our example (say you want to have the biggest mountain in your backyard) then the temperature CPD $P(T|A)$ still remains the same.
 That is, the temperature in your backyard will change, but this is solely due to the fact of a different altitude-formulated otherwise: the temperature would be the same at a different place with the same altitude.
 So $P(T|A)$ **generalizes** well.

 The _no information_ claim of the ICM implies that knowing the temperature will not tell anything about the altitude-clearly, global warming also does not help.
-This work in the other direction as well: when knowing $T$ at a given $A=a$, we will have no clue about the location.
+This works in the other direction as well: when knowing $T$ at a given $A=a$, we will have no clue about the location.

 ## The "A"
 You might wonder whether I have an unorthodox taste for spelling "DAG".
 Unfortunately, I do not - the only reason is that the concepts build upon each other this way.
 Thus, spelling bees, please forgive me.

->Acyclicity means that within a graph you cannot come back to node $A$ by following the arrowheads.
-Alternatively, the graph has no loops.
+>Acyclicity means that the graph has no loops.

+Alternatively, within a graph you cannot come back to node $A$ by following the edges and not using an edge twice.

 Imagine what would happen with our example if there would be a second edge from $T$ to $A$.
 This would mean that $A$ causes $T$ causes $A$ causes $T$ causes $A$ causes $T$ causes $A$ causes $T$ causes...
 I am feeling dizzy now and I don't like this.

 To ensure that your health won't compromise, we remove loops from causal graphs.
-As an additional benefit, we also cut the Gordian knot: this makes possible to distinguish cause from effect.
+As an additional benefit, we also cut the Gordian knot: this helps to distinguish cause from effect.

 # Conditional independence
 Now we have our common language to express causal relationships.
 It is straightforward to decide whether $X$ causes $Y$, we just need to look for a directed path $X\rightarrow Y$.

 Not so fast!
 The real world is a bit more complicated: even if we neglect the -rather general- case of not knowing the DAG.
-Otherwise, a lot of scientist would be unemployed: they are working on uncovering the DAGs of our world, e.g. what are the influencing factors of a disease or what happens when the economic policy changes in a particular way.
+Otherwise, a lot of scientists would be unemployed: they are working on uncovering the DAGs of our world, e.g., the influencing factors of a disease or the effects of changing economic policy.

 We can be sure that if we investigate some phenomenon, we won't get access to every information.
 For this sake, we will distinguish between **observed** and **unobserved** nodes.